aiplanethub/getting-started-with-deep-learning/module-3-neural-networks-for-classification-problems/255-Working of Neural Network.md

 Now, think of the valley as a cost function.
-The objective of GD is to minimise the cost function (by updating it's parameter values).
-In this case the minimum value would be 0.
+The objective of GD is to minimize the cost function (by updating its parameter values).
+In this case, the minimum value would be 0.

 ### What does a cost function look like?

-J is the cost function, plotted along it's parameter values.
+J is the cost function, plotted along its parameter values.
 Notice the crests and troughs.